According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 9.

 - Write chemical equations for the combustion reaction of Toluene and Butane.

-Explore more about this chapter and to download Hydrocarbons Class 11 Notes PDF register with BYJU’s right away!
-Keep visiting us for latest updates on Class 11 Chemistry Notes.
+Explore more about this chapter and download Hydrocarbons Class 11 Notes PDF register with BYJU’S. Keep visiting us for the latest updates on Class 11 Chemistry Notes.

 Other Important Links: